Marwan-Takrouri/School_District_Analysis/README.md

 * Passing Reading Percentages 86%
 * Overall Passing Percentages 65%

-**when we aggregate the data to see little deeper , data trends shows the below :**
+**When we aggregate the data to see little deeper , data trends shows the below :**

 **Top five schools are:**